SAP-samples/localization-toolkit-s4hana-cloud-bank-account-validation/README.md

 * Oracle JAVA EE Development Kit (JDK) to compile the Java application.
 JDK might already be a part of the Eclipse bundle.
 If Eclipse fails to build the application because JDK is missing, [download](https://www.oracle.com/java/technologies/javaee-8-sdk-downloads.html) and install it on your computer.
 * Apache Maven to build the Java application.
 Maven should be a part of the Eclipse bundle.
 If Eclipse fails to build the application because Maven is missing, [download](https://maven.apache.org/download.cgi) and install it on your computer.
 * For more comprehensive information about tools or versioning, see the [Tools](https://tools.hana.ondemand.com/#cloud) page.
+* The application is available as a [Free tier](https://developers.sap.com/tutorials/btp-cockpit-setup.html) plan.

 ## Download and installation
 * Run Eclipse.
 You will be prompted for a Workspace directory; this will be a common location for all Java projects.